 Simple English definitions for legal terms

-Read a random definition: custody (of a child)
+Read a random definition: shareholder's derivative action

 In pari delicto: A fancy Latin phrase that means "in equal fault."
 It's used in law to say that if someone did something wrong and is trying to sue someone else for damages, they might not be able to get any money because they were also at fault.
 This is called an equitable defense.
 If both parties are equally responsible for doing something wrong, they can't get help from each other to pay for damages.
 However, if one party is more responsible than the other, they might be able to get some help paying for damages.